kashyapvad/hey-bud-challenge/README.md

 https://hey-bud-challenge-b6e22a301aaf.herokuapp.com/api/v1/restaurants?city=New%20York&neighborhood=West%20Village
 https://hey-bud-challenge-b6e22a301aaf.herokuapp.com/api/v1/restaurants?latitude=40.74066&longitude=-73.9747072&cuisine=american

+Note:
-Note: Heroku imposes a 30 seconds timeout on requests so if you see a an application error from heroku, please try again.
+1. Heroku imposes a 30 seconds timeout on requests so if you see a an application error from heroku, please try again.
 (Time out from the app is just a JSON response with error message that looks different from the one by heroku)
+2. when both coordinates and location are provided, coordinates will be used.

 Solution:
   I've first used Google Places API to get the list of restaurants and then used OpenAI to enrich the data.